-- Practice with your attorney - Only answer the questions that are presented - Tell the truth, don't embellish - Nothing is "authoritative" - Avoid "always" and "never" - If you don't understand the question ask for clarification - "My custom and practice..." - "Based on my education, training and experience...." - Plaintiff's team loves to try to get you to mess up - Information available to you at the time of your evaluation.
+- Practice with your attorney - Only answer the questions that are presented - Tell the truth, don't embellish - Nothing is "authoritative" - Avoid "always" and "never" - If you don't understand the question ask for clarification - 3 sources (documentation, memory, "custom and practice") - "Based on my education, training and experience...." - Plaintiff's team loves to try to get you to mess up - Information available to you at the time of your evaluation.